KashanHumayun/motion-pattern-clustering-anomaly-detection/README.md

 | DBSCAN | 13 dense clusters with 222 noise windows |
 | Isolation Forest | 307 anomaly flags |

-Top anomalies are dominated by high-intensity activities such as `rope_jumping` and `running`, which is consistent with the motion intensity captured in the raw IMU signals.
+The strongest anomaly candidates are dominated by high-intensity activities such as `rope_jumping` and `running`, which is consistent with the motion intensity present in the source signals.

-## What The Pipeline Does

-- loads real PAMAP2 protocol recordings
-- windows and featurises multi-sensor IMU sequences
-- clusters movement windows with K-Means and DBSCAN
-- flags atypical motion windows with Isolation Forest
-- exports PCA/t-SNE visualisations and review notes

-## Run It
+## Reproducing the pipeline

 ```bash
 python -m pip install -r requirements.txt